shvets/shvets.github.io/presentations/04/acceptance_tests.md

 * Speed boost when running unit tests and integration tests together.

-# Example: Cucumber/Turnip/Gherkin/Acceptance script for Proteus Subscribe
+# Example: Cucumber/Turnip/Gherkin/Acceptance script for Neptune Desktop Subscribe

 ```
-todo
-Feature: Subscribe to Vonage phone service through Triton UI
+Feature: Subscribe to Vonage phone service through Neptune Desktop Application
   In order to subscribe to Vonage phone service
   As a user
   I want to fill in an order and submit

+  Background: within Selected Environment context
+    Given I am within Selected Environment

   @selenium
   Scenario: Typical Direct Flow
+    When I visit "Neptune Desktop Application"
+    Then I should be on "Account" page
+    And I should see summary popup page

-    When I go to Triton default landing page
+    When I enter Contact Info
+    And I enter Service Address
+    And I click "Proceed to Next Step" button
+    Then I should be on "Payment" page

+    When I enter Credit Card Info
+    And I click "Proceed to Next Step" button
-    Then I should be on Plan Setup page
+    Then I should be on "Summary" page

-    When I select Plan
+    When I accept Terms of Service
-    And I select Phone Adapter
+    And I click "Proceed to Next Step" button
-    Then I should see phone adapter message
+    Then I should be on "Confirmation" page

-    And I pick a new phone number
+    When I setup account
+    And I want to save intermediate results
-    And I click "Continue"
+    And I click "Submit" button
+    Then I should be on Online Account page

+    When I visit "Neptune Desktop Application" on "Confirmation" page
-    Then I should be on Contact Information Page
+    Then I should be on "Confirmation" page
+    And "Confirmation" page is hiding account form
 ```